Exploring Emphasis: Understanding the ‘是…的’ Structure in Chinese Grammar

 (Wǒ hé Dàshān (shì) zuótiān yìqǐ qù de.)

-It was yesterday that me and Dashan went together.
+It was yesterday that Dashan and I went together.

 (Zhè bēi hóngchá (shì) wǒ tèyì mǎi gěi nǐ de.)

 I bought this red tea specially for you.